Japan Agency for Medical Research and Development, Research Program on HIV/AIDS

 D.Discussion

-ART introduction has allowed patients with HIV to remain in a stable condition for a long time; consequently, the development of malignancies among these patients has become an issue.
-Therefore, the present study was started to address this issue.
-This study revealed that the incidence of non-AIDS-defining malignancies in patients with HIV is increasing each year in Japan as well.
-According to preceding studies, the prevalence of malignancies in patients with HIV tended to be higher than that in the Japanese population.
-The present study revealed that when the age-adjusted prevalence in 2021 to 2022 based on the model population in 1985 was compared, the prevalence in patients with HIV was 0.83 times as high as that in the Japanese population (0.9 times in the 2020–2021 study).
-Given that some AIDS-defining malignancies, namely malignant lymphoma, cervical cancer, and Kaposi’s sarcoma, were excluded from the aggregated data in the present study, the incidence rates of malignancies may be even higher.
-However, because the effects of HIV infection become evident a while after the infection, monitoring long-term changes seems necessary.
-The distribution of malignancies observed in patients with HIV was clearly different from that in the Japanese population.
-Lung cancer, liver cancer, leukemia, head and neck cancer, pharyngolaryngeal tumors, anal cancer, and testicular tumors were characteristically common in patients with HIV.
-Liver cancer has been suggested to be affected by concomitant infection with the hepatitis C and B viruses, and anal cancer has been suggested to be associated with infection with human papillomavirus.
-Recent data have suggested the association between lung cancer and viral infection.
-Particularly in Japan, the prevalence of leukemia is characteristically high.
-All subtypes of leukemia, namely myeloid, lymphatic, acute, and chronic subtypes, have been observed, and no characteristic differences exist among them.
-The annual incidence of eight major malignancies indicated that a sharp increase in the incidence of lung cancer had been noticeable for the previous few years.
-Despite the lack of definitive data, patients with HIV are highly likely to be predisposed to risk factors for developing lung cancer, such as smoking.
-Thus, promotion of smoking cessation in patients with HIV is presumed to be an important issue in the future.
-Furthermore, the incidence of colorectal cancer is increasing, and the future trend needs to be closely monitored.
-Meanwhile, liver cancer, which is presumably caused by co-infection with hepatitis C virus transmitted through blood products, was the most common malignancy until 2009; however, its incidence decreased thereafter.
-Therefore, monitoring the future trend in the incidence of liver cancer is also necessary.
+The introduction of antiretroviral therapy has enabled patients with HIV to remain in a stable condition for a long time, with the development of malignancies among these patients now becoming a concern.
+The present study was therefore initiated to address this concern.
+The findings of this study revealed that the incidence of non-AIDS–defining malignancies in patients with HIV was increasing each year in Japan.
+Previous studies have reported that the prevalence of malignancies in this patient population tends to be higher than that in the general Japanese population.
+In the present study, we found that when the age-adjusted prevalence in 2022 and 2023 was compared with that of a model population in 1985, the prevalence of malignancies in patients with HIV was 1.24 times higher than that in the general Japanese population.
+Given that some AIDS-defining malignancies—namely, malignant lymphoma, cervical cancer, and Kaposi’s sarcoma—were excluded from the aggregated data in the present study, the incidences of malignancies may be even higher.
+However, because the effects of HIV infection become evident sometime after infection with HIV, monitoring long-term changes appears necessary.
+The distribution of malignancies observed in patients with HIV was clearly different from that in the general population in Japan.
+Lung cancer, liver cancer, leukemia, head and neck cancer, laryngopharyngeal tumors, anal cancer, and testicular tumors were characteristically common in patients with HIV.
+Liver cancer has been suggested to be affected by concomitant infection with the hepatitis C and B viruses, and anal and other cancers have been suggested to be associated with infection with the human papillomavirus.
+Recent data indicate an association between lung cancer and viral infection.
+Particularly in Japan, the prevalence of leukemia is high.
+All subtypes of leukemia, namely, the myeloid, lymphatic, acute, and chronic subtypes, have been observed, and no characteristic differences exist among them.
+The annual incidence of eight major malignancies was evaluated and a sharp increase in the incidence of lung cancer was observed; this increase has been noticeable for the past few years.
+Despite the lack of definitive data, patients with HIV are highly likely to be predisposed to developing lung cancer and therefore susceptible to the effects of risk factors such as smoking.
+Thus, promoting smoking cessation in this patient population may be an important topic in the future.
+Furthermore, the incidence of colorectal cancer is increasing, and monitoring the future trends for this disease seems important.
+Liver cancer is presumed to be caused by coinfection with the hepatitis C virus that is transmitted through blood products.
+Although liver cancer was the most common malignancy until 2009, its incidence has since decreased.
+Therefore, monitoring the future trends in the incidence of liver cancer may also be necessary.
 Based on the distribution of CD4 cell counts at the onset of malignancies, the incidence of malignancies was higher in patients with a lower CD4 cell count.
-However, the distribution gradient was small, and the onset of malignancies was not as strongly associated with CD4 cell counts as the onset of opportunistic infections.
-As regards age, malignancies mainly develop in patients in their 40s or older.
-In addition, malignancies were mostly detected after patients with HIV had been treated for 1 year or more.
-Even if the treatment of HIV infection improves CD4 cell counts, the risk of developing malignancies will not be greatly reduced.
-As patients with HIV are treated for a long period, they are likely to develop malignancies.
-In future treatment of HIV infection, which includes control with ART and monitoring of metabolic complications, patients with HIV might need to undergo regular screening more frequently for early detection of malignancies than the general middle-aged and older population undergoing outpatient screening.
+However, the distribution gradient was small, and the onset of malignancies was not as strongly associated with CD4 cell counts as with the onset of opportunistic infections.
+Malignancies mainly developed in patients aged 40 or older and were mostly detected after patients with HIV had been treated for 1 year or more.
+Even if the treatment administered for HIV infection leads to improved CD4 cell counts, the risk of developing malignancies will not be greatly reduced.
+Furthermore, because patients with HIV are treated for an extended period, they are likely to develop malignancies.
+Treatment of HIV infection includes achieving control through the administration of antiretroviral therapy and monitoring of metabolic complications: In future, to detect malignancies early, patients with HIV might need to undergo regular screening more frequently than individuals in the general middle-aged and older population who undergo outpatient screening.

 E.Conclusion

 We have investigated and characterized the incidence of malignancies in patients with HIV.
-In addition to the originally high incidence of lung cancer, the incidence of colorectal cancer has been rapidly increasing in recent years.
-Therefore, the factors for this increase need to be analyzed.
+In addition to the incidence of lung cancer, which was originally high, the incidence of colorectal cancer has rapidly increased recently.
+The factors leading to this increase need to be analyzed.